leibniz-psychology/psychnotebook-deploy/doc/configuration.rst

 Add every SSH key of every node and master to every host’s :file:`/etc/ssh/ssh_known_hosts`.

 For bawwab_, password-based authentication must be enabled.
+We also need more than the default ten sessions per connection.
 Thus set:

 .. code::

 	PasswordAuthentication yes
+	MaxSessions 1000

 Now restart sshd: